oda-hub/mmoda-manifesto/README.md

 * Some requests lead to identical results in different places, ensuring **redundancy**.
 * Discovery of sites is facilitated by **linked data mechanisms**, building **distributed knowledge Graph**.

+Discovery of services may be facilitated by EOSC Portal.